 Hopefully I whet your appetite enough about the food and wine in Costa Brava that you might actually be considering a trip to Catalunya.
-I have so many more stories to tell, about the restaurants and chefs, and the vineyards and winemakers who we met during our time in Costa Brava.
+I have so many more stories to tell, about the restaurants and chefs, and the vineyards and winemakers who we met during our time in the Costa Brava, Spain.
 But, I wanted to get some of the practical stuff out of the way.
 There are many options of where to stay in Costa Brava, depending on your budget.
 Here are just a few.

 Hotels in Costa Brava